aditya-docs/tray-dev-portal/openapi/descriptions/endpoints/authentications/deleteAuthenticationById.md

-"\n Allows users to delete authentications using the authentication's\
+Allows users to delete authentications using the authentication's id.
-\ id.\n "